DenverCoder1/github-readme-streak-stats/README.md

       <img src="https://www.herokucdn.com/deploy/button.svg" title="Deploy to Heroku" alt="Deploy"/></a>
   </p>

-  3. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token
+  3. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token (no scopes required)
   4. Scroll to the bottom and click **"Generate token"**
   5. **Add the token** as a Config Var with the key `TOKEN` and your username with the key `USERNAME`: